Lupin3000/Raspberry-PI-Tutorials/RaspberryPI_BeEF.md

 ## GCC-9

-_Note: the following steps (e.q. scp, make) will take a very long time._
+_Note: the following steps (e.q. scp, make) will take a very long time.
+I have downloaded and extracted on my macOS (to speed up)._

 ```shell
 ┌──[lupin@macOS]::[~/Desktop]